International Foundation Program

 If you want to pursue undergraduate studies after the International Foundation Program, it is important to consider the following:

-2. Select the introductory academic subjects and experiential subjects for the 1st semester.
+1. Select the introductory academic subjects of the 2nd semester.

 3. Select the Bachelor's degree course